dmlemos/mpv-notify/README.md

 * Originally written by Roland Hieber <rohieb at rohieb.name>
 * Improvements by deyloop <me.deyloop@gmail.com>
-* Port to MacOS by me
+* Port to MacOS by me with a few enhancements